Vail Resorts (MTN)

 5. Revenue Growth

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
 Vail Resorts’s recent performance shows its demand has slowed as its annualized revenue growth of 1.3% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Note that COVID hurt Vail Resorts’s business in 2020 and part of 2021, and it bounced back in a big way thereafter.
+Vail Resorts Year-On-Year Revenue Growth

-Vail Resorts also discloses its number of skier visits, which reached 753,000 in the latest quarter.
-Over the last two years, Vail Resorts’s skier visits averaged 9.4% year-on-year declines.
-Because this number is lower than its revenue growth during the same period, we can see the company’s monetization has risen.
+We can better understand the company’s revenue dynamics by analyzing its number of skier visits, which reached 6.78 million in the latest quarter.
+Over the last two years, Vail Resorts’s skier visits averaged 6.6% year-on-year growth.
+Because this number is higher than its revenue growth during the same period, we can see the company’s monetization has fallen.
+Vail Resorts Skier Visits

-Looking ahead, sell-side analysts expect revenue to grow 3.4% over the next 12 months.
-Although this projection indicates its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 3.9% over the next 12 months.
+Although this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.

 6. Operating Margin

-This quarter, Vail Resorts generated an operating margin profit margin of negative 75.1%, in line with the same quarter last year.
-This indicates the company’s overall cost structure has been relatively stable.
+In Q4, Vail Resorts generated an operating margin profit margin of 31.8%, down 2 percentage points year on year.
+This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share